 Semester Credit Units| ECTS-Credits

 There are two different modes of mandatory attendance within this study program: Online mandatory attendance and mandatory attendance for face-to-face classes in Innsbruck.
 Online mandatory attendance takes place twice a week in the evening (2 hours between 6 – 10 pm).
 The weekdays are always the same within a semester and the days will be communicated well in time before the semester starts.
 Mandatory face-to-face classes in Innsbruck take two consecutive days.
-In total there are up to 10 days of mandatory attendance in Innsbruck per semester (Saturdays included).
+In total there are usually six days of mandatory attendance in Innsbruck per semester (Saturdays included).

 Graduates of the program are conferred the academic title of Bachelor of Science in Engineering, in short BSc or B.Sc.
 This is attested by a leaving certificate, the Bachelor diploma, the international diploma supplement, and further documents where relevant.
 MCI Alumni are entitled to combine their academic degree with the brand “MCI” to provide trust and orientation in an increasingly intransparent international education market.
 Example: BSc (MCI).Source: GZ BMWF-52.330/0195-I/6/2013

 In order to ensure the transfer of learning and enable students to further develop competencies leading to clear profiles for their future careers, the MCI has formulated detailed cross-curricular learning goals.